rcarver/orel/README.md

 * Domains (types) are a core part of the model.
 Though implemented in Ruby, Orel domains act more like attribute constraints.

+## Integration

+Orel works on top of ActiveRecord and Arel.
+It borrows some ideas from DataMapper, such as schema generation.

+## Status

+Orel is experimnental and not at all ready to use.
+See the (cucumber stories)[./cucumber] for up a look at what's supported.

+## Author

+Ryan Carver (@rcarver / ryan@typekit.com)

+## License

+MIT